-8.9 Downloading an Available iFolder
+7.9 Downloading an Available iFolder

-When others share iFolders with you, the iFolders appear with the iFolder Download icon under iFolders on iFolder Server Name in your iFolder browser, where the iFolder Server Name is the name of the server for that account.
+When others share iFolders with you, the iFolders appear with the iFolder Download icon in your iFolder browser.
 To participate in the shared iFolder on your computer, you can download the iFolder.

 When a new user joins your shared iFolder list, iFolder announces the availability of new shared user with a pop-up message in the notification area.